juanhart1/Star-Wars-w-Node.js-Express.js/README.md

 1. [  ] Add a `console.log` and log the `errorObj.log` property.
 This log property should contain any error information that we want to log, but that may be too sensitive to pass back to the client (i.e. detailed database errors)
 1. [  ] Finally, respond to the request using the `errorObj.status` property as the status code and the `errorObj.message` as the response data.
 Pass this data back as json.

+    ```
+    function errorHandler (error, req, res, next){
+    const defaultErr = {
+        log: "Express error handler caught unknown middleware error.",
+        status: 400,
+        message: { err: "An error occurred." },
+    };
+    const errorObj = Object.assign(defaultErr, error);
+    res.status(errorObj.status).json(errorObj.message);
+    }
+    ```

 ### Starter data route
 We're already serving our React application, but it's looking pretty bare at the moment.
 If we check the console we can see that we are sending a `GET` request to `/api` which we can assume is trying to fetch some starter data.
 Let's configure our backend to handle this request and serve up some data for us to work with!

 #### Configure api router and serve starter data
 Express enables us to modularize our routes so that when we have a lot of routes we can easily and thoughtfully organize them.
 You have been given a starting router file in `/server/routes/api.js`.
 Let's setup this file so that we can serve our base data needed by our application.
 1. [  ] Look over the boilerplate code in `/server/routes/api.js`.
 You should understand the following about this file:
-    1. [  ] What is `router` doing?
+    1. [x] What is `router` doing?
+        * `router` is an instance of Express' native Router constructor
+        * Gives us the ability to modularize our Express routing architecture by giving specific endpoints their own router
-    1. [  ] What is `fileController`?
+    1. [x] What is `fileController`?
 Feel free to open up the file being referenced and take a look around!
+        * `fileController` is the middleware controller for fetching Star Wars information from the local `server/data/characters.json` file
 1. [  ] In the `/server/routes/api.js` file, add a new route handler for `GET` to `/`.
 1. [  ] This route handler should start by invoking the `fileController.getCharacters` middleware function.
 Take a look at the `server/controllers/fileController.js` and get an understanding for what the `getCharacters` method is doing.
 1. [  ] The middleware function in the previous step should have added data to the `res.locals` object.
 Now, as a final step in this route handler, add an anonymous function to respond to the request.
 The response should include a status code of `200` as well as a json object with a key of `characters` and the value will be the data stored in `res.locals` by the `fileController.getCharacters` middleware function.
 Hint: see [docs](http://expressjs.com/en/api.html#res.json) for details on sending a json response.